Skip to main content

 Clean Shot2026 03 16at14 29 01@2x

-Escalation policies can contain multiple escalation paths, each with its own rules, steps, and notification behavior.
-Paths allow you to model scenarios such as:
+Escalation policies can contain multiple paths, each with its own rules and steps, allowing you to set up unique paging logic for different scenarios.
+Dynamic Paths allow you to model scenarios such as:

 • Business hours vs after hours